we-ready/notebook/English/junior.5.md

 "I beg your pardon, sir?" he asked.

-The Frenchman repeated:"I want some medicine for my cow."
+The Frenchman repeated: "I want some medicine for my cow."
 "For your cow?" asked the man.
 "Are you a farmer?"
 "A farmer?" said the Frenchman in surprise.
 "What makes you think you think I'm a farmer?
 I come from Paris.
 I'm not a farmer."
 "Where's your cow, then"? asked the man in the shop.

 "It's here!" replied the Frenchman.
-He put his hand on his chest and began to cough."Here it is!" he said.
+He put his hand on his chest and began to cough.
+"Here it is!" he said.
 "I've a very bad cow here."

 Then the man in the shop understood what the Frenchman meant.
 He wanted some medicine for his cough.